-(4) Unplug.
-Leave your phones at home for a while.
+To help you do a bit more of nothing and to give yourself more quiet time, leave your phone at home for a while or power off.
 You will be OK - I promise.
-Make a rule to only check your email two or three times a day, at a particular time, and stick to it.
+The world will still spin without you when you are unplugged.
+This summer or while on vacation, make a rule to only check your email one or two times a day (instead of all day long), at a particular time, and stick to it.
+Set expectations that you will respond, but that your response will take a bit more time.
 See how that feels.
-Studies have shown that people who do this are more efficient, more productive, make fewer mistakes and report lower levels of stress and fatigue.
+Studies have shown that people who do this are more efficient, more productive, make fewer mistakes when replying to emails and report lower levels of stress and fatigue.
 The bad news is that teens and adults are now reporting that their phones are one of their greatest stressors.
 The good news is that we can do something about it -- turn it off.

 (6) Set Your Intention to Slow Down and Savor the Moment.